 3. Nuclear phylogeography

 Preliminary analyses revealed that the phylogeographic signal in the nuclear data was much weaker compared to that of the mitochondrial dataset, with much higher levels of allele sharing among populations and lower nodes support in phylogenies.
 Our initial approach to infer genetic clusters and admixture among them was to use the software STRUCTURE (Pritchard et al., 2000).
-However, when conducting independent analyses of the same data, the MCMC chains struggled to reach convergence, and yielded very different, yet equally likely, clustering solutions.
+However, we failed to reach proper convergence of the MCMC chains and to identify the optimal number of clusters (K).
+Furthermore, for a single K value, independent runs yielded very different, yet equally likely, clustering solutions (results not included).
+These solutions suggested clearly separated groups (i.e., high Q values), but their composition varied across runs, and did not highlight a clear geographic signal.
 Likewise, phylogenetic reconstructions of the concatenated data failed to converge toward a consistent topology.
 In that context, it was difficult to apply a strict criterion to delimit phylogeographic lineages from the nuclear dataset.
-Thus, we relied on congruent results from several analyses, especially multivariate analyses of the genotypes at the nine nuclear exons, as described below.
+Thus, we relied on congruent results from several analyses, especially multivariate analyses of the genotypes at the nine nuclear loci, as described below.

 3.1 Phylogenetic analyses

-We first performed ML phylogenetic inference using the concatenation of the nine nuclear exons.
-Best substitution models and partition schemes were selected on a per-exon partition, and the analyses were run in IQTREE v.
+We first performed ML phylogenetic inference using the concatenation of the nine nuclear loci.
+Best substitution models and partition schemes were selected on a per-locus partition, and the analyses were run in IQTREE v.
 1.6.8 with the same settings as for the mitochondrial analyses.
 Five independent ML searches were performed.

-In addition, we also perform Neighbour-Joining (NJ) inference based on between-populations (i.e., sampling localities) pairwise distance matrices.
-This analysis was repeated twice, firstly using average p-distances calculated from the concatenation of the nine exons, secondly using Nei’s distances computed from the genotypes at the nine exons.
+In addition, we also perform Neighbour-Joining (NJ) inference based on between-populations (i.e., sampling localities) pairwise distance matrices for the ingroup samples only.
+This analysis was repeated twice, firstly using average p-distances calculated from the concatenation of the nine markers, secondly using Nei’s distances computed from the genotypes at the nine loci.
 In the first case, both distances computation and tree inference were performed in MEGA 11 (Tamura et al., 2021); in the second case Nei’s distances were calculated using adegenet v.
 2.1.5 (Jombart, 2008) and NJ inference performed with ape v.
 5.6 (Paradis & Schliep, 2019).

+Because our attempts to infer a phylogenetic tree from the nuclear markers yielded poorly supported and variable topologies, in which the position of the Iberian samples is different from that of the mitochondrial tree (see Results and Figure S5), we did not attempt to calibrate the nuclear phylogeny.
+Furthermore, we spent a substantial amount of time trying to get a species tree from the nine nDNA markers using *BEAST (Drummond et al., 2012) but did not manage to reach proper convergence and obtained variable topologies across runs.

 3.2 Multivariate analyses

-As an alternative approach to detect phylogeographic breaks from the nuclear dataset, we performed Multiple Correspondence Analyses (MCA) from the genotypes at the 9 nuclear exons, using the software Genetix (Belkhir, 2004).
+As an alternative to phylogenetic analyses, we used Multiple Correspondence Analyses (MCA) to detect phylogeographic breaks based on the nuclear dataset.
+MCAs were calculated from the genotypes at the 9 nuclear loci, using the software Genetix (Belkhir, 2004).
 We used an iterative approach to define phylogeographic lineages: the analysis was first run on a dataset including all Moroccan populations (same sampling as for the phylogenetic analyses but without outgroups and Iberian samples); the results were visually inspected and groups of populations that were clearly differentiated from the rest were identified as phylogeographic lineages.
 These populations were then removed from the dataset, and the analysis was run again on the resulting subset.
-This process was repeated until no clear structure could be identified in the results (in practice, five iterations were needed, see Results).
+This process was repeated until no clear structure could be identified in the results (in total, five iterations were needed, see Results).

 4. Tests of Isolation by Distance and vicariance